top of page

 2016

-Aquatic Capital of America established its Hall of Fame in 2016 to preserve Long Beach's rich water-based history, and to recognize the men and women who distinguished themselves in accomplishing extraordinary levels of success in their aquatic endeavors.
+Aquatic Capital of America established its Hall of Fame and Annual Awards in 2016 to preserve Long Beach's rich water-based history, and to recognize the men and women who distinguished themselves in accomplishing extraordinary levels of success in their aquatic endeavors.

 The Aquatic Capital of America Hall of Fame also serves to inspire future generations of aquatic athletes, coaches and officials.

-Long Beach has been chosen as the 2028 Olympic venue for the waterpolo, triathlon and marathon open water swimming events.
+Long Beach has been chosen as the 2028 Olympic venue for the Kite Sailing, Coastal Rowing, Rowing, Sprint Kayak, Waterpolo, and Marathon Open Water Swimming events.

 Anchor 1